Amal-R-Jayakumar/Amal-R-Jayakumar-netflix-clone-redux/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.

+To view the project in action <a href="https://netflix-clone-45f43.web.app/">click here.</a>

 ## Available Scripts

 In the project directory, you can run: